Bernard-Henri Lévy: Peshmerga

-The Mosul Battle

-Documentary released in 2017.
-Alongside Kurdish fighters and Iraqi soldiers, Lévy chronicles, street after street, the liberation of the self-proclaimed capital of the organization Islamic State of Iraq and the Levant in Mosul.

 The Will to See

 This documentary, released in 2022, shows Lévy visiting several countries before and during the COVID-19 pandemic as he documents various atrocities and humanitarian crises.

+Glory to the Heroes

+Since 2022, Lévy made four documentaries on the Russian invasion of Ukraine: Why Ukraine, Slava Ukraini, Glory to the Heroes and Our War.

 Political activism and social involvement

 1980s and 1990s

-In 1981, Lévy published L'Idéologie française ("The French Ideology"), arguably his most influential work, in which he offers a dark picture of French history.
-It was strongly criticised for its journalistic character and unbalanced approach to French history by some of the most respected French academics, including Marxism-critic Raymond Aron.
+In 1981, Lévy published L'Idéologie française ("The French Ideology"), in which he offers a dark picture of French history.
+It was strongly criticised for its journalistic character and unbalanced approach to French history by Marxism-critic Raymond Aron.

 In the 1990s, Lévy called for European and American intervention in the Bosnian War during the breakup of Yugoslavia.
-He spoke about the Serb POW camps which were holding Muslims.
+He spoke about the Serb POW camps which were holding Bosniaks.
 He referred to the Jewish experience in the Holocaust as providing a lesson that mass murder cannot be ignored by those in other nations.

-At the end of the 1990s, with Benny Lévy and Alain Finkielkraut, Lévy founded an Institute on Levinassian Studies at Jerusalem, in honor of Emmanuel Levinas.
+At the end of the 1990s, with Benny Lévy and Alain Finkielkraut, Lévy founded an Institute on Levinassian Studies at Jerusalem, in honour of Emmanuel Levinas.